It may not seem intuitive at first, but moisture can penetrate the masonry that makes up your outer walls to affect the inner walls of your home.

 Plus, the dampness is a magnet for mold and mildew, which may consume the organic materials and cause extensive damage.

-Finally, the resale value of your home can be considerably reduced with the presence of mold, mildew, and white and damp patches.
+Finally, the resale value of your home can be considerably reduced with the presence of mold, mildew, and white damp patches.
+These not only make the home look unattractive, but also cause damage that can be expensive to repair.

-How Effective are Hydrophobic Paint Coatings in Waterproofing Exterior Walls?
+How Effective are Hydrophobic Coatings in Waterproofing Exterior Walls?

 If you decide to paint the brick or concrete instead of using a sealant, then choosing a super hydrophobic paint coating can be of great service.